largeweb/hello-world-3f68f1a6/project-overview.md

 # Project Overview

-Project Name: Hello World
+Project Name: Hello World App

-Description: A simple web application that displays the text "Hello, World!".
-This project serves as a basic test to ensure the development environment and deployment process are functioning correctly.
+Description: A basic web application that displays the text "Hello, World!".
+This project serves as a simple test and demonstration of the GenStack platform's capabilities.

 Features:

-*   Displays "Hello, World!" on a web page.
+*   Displays the text "Hello, World!" in a web browser.

-Target Audience: Developers who want to verify their setup or new users getting started with GenStack.
+Target Audience: Developers and users who want to quickly test and verify the GenStack platform.

 Technology Stack:

-*   Cloudflare next-on-pages framework (NextJS).
+*   Cloudflare next-on-pages framework (NextJS) for the web application.